CadoFox/itp/07Midterm/Phase 4/README.md

                 )
             pop()

-## This part is almost the exact same as the previous phase, except for the method i used to draw the rectangle, which just avoids having things as hard coded values and references the unit size a bit better to make it more responsive
+## This part is almost the exact same as the previous phase, except for the method I used to draw the rectangle, which just avoids having things as hard coded values and references the unit size a bit better to make it more responsive

 # Updated Draw Function